Carawebs/sage-blade-data/README.md

 You could create a new file to contain this - remember to add such a file to the `array_map()` function in `functions.php`.

 Create a directory in your theme (e.g. `/Carawebs/Controllers`).
 This will be your controller namespace.

+Note that by default the path to the controllers directory is `get_template_directory() . '/Carawebs/Controllers'`.
+This is filtered by 'carawebs-controllers/path-to-controllers'.

 Reference this in the theme `composer.json` to enable autoloading.
 For example:

 ```js
 // composer.json